Is it just sitting on the floor, not thinking? What is it really for?

 It does this by creating mindfulness, which is simply being aware of what’s happening in your mind.
-Most of us just let our minds run about doing whatever the hell they want—but after some meditation, you will find that much of this business is very unhelpful, and not at all what you want to be up to all day.
+Most of us just let our minds run about doing whatever the hell they want — but after some meditation, watching your mind, you will find that much of this business is very unhelpful, and not what you want to be up to all day.

 Meditation is very simple.
-It will lead to experiences that are the opposite, full of intricacy and nuance, it’s a journey, fo sho—but the how-to part is super duper simple.
+It will lead to experiences that are the opposite, full of intricacy and nuance, it’s a journey, for sure — but the how-to part is super duper simple.
 Here we go:

 Sit.
 Sit however you like to sit.
 (Though Ron Swanson prefers to stand, and I totes respect that.)
 Notice the air slowly going into your nose, filling your lungs, and slowly leaving your body again.
 As thoughts bubble up, note them without judgement, then let them go.
 Repeat for as long as desired, the longer the better.